 The TOE type in this PP is the Java Card System (Java Card RE, Java Card VM and Java Card API) along with the additional native code embedded in a Smart Card Platform.
 The Java Card System is compliant with Java Card specifications versions 2.2.x or 3 Classic Edition, including post-issuance installation facilities of applications verified off-card.
-Native code post-issuance downloading is out of the scope in this PP.
+The TOE may implement the Java Card Remote Method Invocation functionality, which is optional in this PP. Native code post-issuance downloading is out of the scope in this PP.